 where $\delta_{l'}$ stands for the phase shift and $R_{kl'}(r)$ denotes the radial function of the continuum state.
 By inserting Eqs.~(\ref{CoreWF}) and (\ref{OneEP}) into Eq.~(\ref{Mat1}), the transition matrix elements are rewritten within the electric dipole approximation as

 where $d\Omega=\sin\theta\,d\theta\,d\phi$ and $\bm{\hat{r}}$ is the unit radial vector.
-We further assume that the $l_c\to l_c+1$ transitions are predominant over the $l_c\to l_c-1$ transitions~\cite{Goldberg81,XTLS} and thus the interference effects between outgoing $ l_c+1$ and $l_c-1$ photoelectron waves are negligible~\cite{MLDFe2pPES}.
-Indeed, with this assumption the experimental polarization-dependent angle-resolved core-level photoemission spectra have been well reproduced by the spectral simulations~\cite{TMori2014,CCGAratani,Kanai2015,Hamamoto2017}.
+We further assume that the $l_c\to l_c+1$ transitions are predominant over the $l_c\to l_c-1$ transitions~\cite{Goldberg81,XTLS}, and therefore the interference effects between the outgoing $ l_c+1$ and $l_c-1$ photoelectron waves are negligible~\cite{MLDFe2pPES}.
+Indeed, with this assumption, the experimental polarization-dependent angle-resolved core-level photoemission spectra have been well reproduced by spectral simulations~\cite{TMori2014,CCGAratani,Kanai2015,Hamamoto2017}.
 By substituting Eq.~(\ref{Mat2}) into Eq.~(\ref{CPES2}) and omitting the $l_c\to l_c-1$ transitions, we finally obtain

 \end{widetext} where